jelovac/mysql-coding-style/README.md

 * Language keywords MUST be written in UPPER CASE format.
 * Table and column names MUST be written as they are defined in the database.
-* Line length MUST be maximum 80 characters in length, everything longer than that MUST be split into multiple lines.
+* Line length MUST not exceed 80 characters in length, everything longer than that MUST be split into multiple lines.

 ### Indentation

 * Indentation MUST be performed using spaces and not tabs.
-* Indent size MUST be 4 spaces.
+* Indent size MUST be 8 spaces.

+### Separators

+* Separators MUST be placed at the beginning of the line and not at the end.

-Note: This is highly opiniated so we might decide later to switch to tabs over spaces.
+Note: This is highly opiniated so we might decide later to switch to the oposite.

 ### Aliases